 The enemy knows that the people move in every direction.
 They also know that some of the directions chosen are in opposition to the needs and interests of the mass.
 These are the areas of the people’s activity that the enemy supports and promotes in a million different ways, both overt and covert.
 In this way, the people’s efforts are undermined by a section of itself that has been enticed, bribed, confused, and co-opted.
 Promoting and elevating the individual over the masses is one of the weapons in the arsenal of the enemy.
 Personal greed, consumerism, organized criminality, and corruption are others.
 By these means, capitalism multiplies its capacity to slow the people’s movement and transforms the fight with the external enemy into a fight among the people themselves and between the ears of the individuals that comprise the people.

 The philosophy of the people must therefore confront the enemy on at least three levels simultaneously:

 - We fight the external enemy: capitalism, imperialism, Neo and Settler Colonialism Racism, etc.

 - We fight the internal enemy (The enemy agents among us).

-- We fight the backward ideas and reactionary ideological influences (values, ethics, objectives of the enemy) within us each.
+- We fight the backward ideas and reactionary ideological influences (values, ethics, objectives of the enemy) within us all.

 Finally, our worldview affirms the reality of the African Nation we seek to build.
-It confronts the patriarchal superstructures of ideas, traditions and practices that oppress our women and divide us on gender lines and it directs the essential class struggle that characterizes every aspect of our exploitation and oppression.
-Again, in the context of this three-pronged nation-class-gender struggle, fighting only two of three aspects, is to be defeated by the forgotten other.
-Conscience-in-action or Consciencism, explains the world that exists, to change it to the world we want and need.
+It confronts the patriarchal superstructures of ideas, traditions, and practices that oppress our women and divide us on gender lines and it directs the essential class struggle that characterizes every aspect of our exploitation and oppression.
+Again, in the context of this three-pronged nation-class-gender struggle, fighting only two of three aspects is to be defeated by the forgotten other.
+Conscience-in-action or Consciencism, explains the world that exists, to change it into the world we want and need.